 La Sandwicheria

-We ate our second lunch at La Sandwicheria along Calle 31 in Getsemani between Carrera 9 & 10 (it’s not in Google Maps yet).
+We ate our second lunch at La Sandwicheria along Calle 31 in Getsemaní between Carrera 9 and 10.
 This cute little sandwich shop only has a few tables.
 The kids had ham and cheese croissants while we had larger ham and cheese sandwiches.

-After returning from Isla Mucura (where we ate mostly fish), we were worried the kids hadn’t had enough food.
+After returning from Isla Múcura (where we ate mostly fish), we were worried the kids hadn’t had enough.
 They always eat pizza until they are stuffed, so we walked down to the dynamic and colorful Plaza de la Santisima Trinidad.
-We grabbed an outside table at Getsemani Pizzas.
+We grabbed an outside table at Getsemaní Pizzas.

 The pizza was good, but the street atmosphere was reason enough to come here.